AhmadAlkaseb/Bajls/report/report.md

 ### Character Appearance Overview View

-The v_character_appearance view provides a structured overview of each character’s physical attributes
+The v_character_appearance view provides a structured overview of each character's physical attributes

 ```sql
 CREATE OR REPLACE VIEW v_character_appearance AS